-There has been a positive trend in this measure over the past several years, as NapaSan has made increased investments and efforts toward preventive maintenance and prioritizing repairs.
+There has been a positive trend in this measure over the past several years, as NapaSan has made increased investments and efforts toward preventive maintenance and prioritizing repairs and system rehabilitation.
+In 2019, there were no plugged main lines.

 Recycled Water Quality